You are here > Home > Tefl in Latin America > Guatemala > Traveling in Guatemala

 Although Antigua is safer now with the “Tourist Police” on hand, it is a great idea to read these safety tips when you travel.

 • Keep your valuables in the hotel safe.
 Do not carry large sums of money.
-When you DO carry money, it is a good thing to keep it in a closed container that is fastened around your waist.
+When you DO carry money, it is a good thing to keep it in a closed pouch that is fastened around your waist.

 • “If you have it, flaunt it” is NOT a good idea in any Latin American country.
 Do NOT wear expensive jewelry either in daylight or dark.